WhySooooFurious/The-Mac-Repo/README.md

 - **Method & Source:** Crossover 23.7 (x64), Cracked
 - **Notes:**
   - The legit version doesnt work due to anti cheat
-  - DXVK (in crossover) has some weird visual glitches)
+  - DXVK (in crossover) (has some weird visual glitches)
-  - FPS doesnt change when lowering the resolution below 1920x1200 i think it maybe due to something in transaltion layer that is limiting fps.
+  - FPS doesnt change when lowering the resolution below 1920x1200 i think it maybe due to something in transaltion layer that is limiting fps

 ### Pokemon - Omega Ruby - u/WhySooooFurious
 - **Stability:** Very Stable